kamocat/uSDX/README.md

 # uSDX smd: An effecient and lightweight HF radio

-This project is a fork of Guido's [QCX-SSB](https://github.com/threeme3/QCX-SSB).
-You can participate in ongoing discussion at the [uSDX forum](https://groups.io/g/ucx).

 Goals of this particular build:
 - Light enough for backpacking (5oz without batteries, 12oz with batteries)
 - Effeciency for extended operation on battery power